xe1gyq/core/documentation/Introduction.md

 > A liquid-crystal display (LCD) is a flat panel display, electronic visual display, or video display that uses the light modulating properties of liquid crystals.
 Liquid crystals do not emit light directly.
 [Wikipedia](https://en.wikipedia.org/wiki/Liquid-crystal_display)

-Set a specific color in the display and show a specific text Additional hardware required!
+__Additional hardware required!__ Set a specific color in the display and show a specific text.

 ```sh
     $ python core/xlcdrgb.py